Spare Produce provides healthy food

 “What we emphasize in Extension Service, and with healthy eating in general, is that you buy food as local as you possibly can,” Collins said.
 “This is especially important right now when we’re so worried about the virus being around, although they have not come out and said you can get virus from any type of food.”

-Collins recently had vegetables delivered to her door, a new service being provided by Tim Spare who now heads the family business, Spare Produce, founded by his grandfather Richard Spare.
+Collins recently had vegetables delivered to her door, a new service being provided by Tim Spare who now leads the family business, Spare Produce, founded by his grandfather Richard Spare.

-“Home delivery is not really cost efficient,” said Spare.
+“Home delivery is not really cost efficient,” Spare said.
 “But I’m concerned that people have safe fruits and vegetables to keep them healthy during this stressful time.”

-Spare, a 2009 graduate of St. John High School, grew up helping out in his granddad’s garden and has been managing the business for seven growing seasons since graduating from Kansas State University, Manhattan in 2013 with degree in horticulture.
+Spare, a 2009 graduate of St. John High School, grew up helping out in his granddad’s garden and has been managing the business for seven growing seasons since graduating from Kansas State University in 2013 with degree in horticulture.

 “I knew from the beginning that this garden is where my heart is,” Spare said.